Simple Guide to the successful use of a Vintage Camera

 Vintage cameras generally don't have foam light seals but watch out for the following:-

 - Holes in the bellows.
 If the bellows has pinholes then use liquid electrical tape to fill them.
 If the damage to the bellows is extensive, consider replacing them or make a quick fix liner for them.
-If the bellows are intact, use a mini USB vaccuum cleaner to remove dust.
+If the bellows are intact, use a mini USB vacuum cleaner to remove dust.

 - Damage to the Bakelite.
 Bakelite gets brittle with age and the most vunerable part is along the seal.
 Check carefully around the seal and ascertain where black tape will be necessary to keep out the light.

 - Poor fitting film doors.
 Watch out for buckled film doors.
 Untwist if possible.